USE OF YOUR INFORMATION

 - Sharing your personal data with certain third-party service suppliers such as payment service providers

-- All stages and activities relevant to managing your account including enquiry, applications, administration and management of accounts
+- All stages and activities relevant to managing your account including enquiry, application, administration and management of accounts

-- To manage how we work with other companies that provide services to our customers
+- To manage how we work with other companies that provide services to us and our customers.

-- To manage fees, charges and interests due on customer accounts
+- To manage fees, charges and interest due on customer accounts

 Processing necessary to comply with our legal obligations: